 In humans, independently of its action on glycaemia, metformin has favourable effects on lipid metabolism.
-This has been demonstrated at therapeutic doses in controlled, medium-term or long-term clinical studies: Metformin reduces total cholesterol, LDL cholesterol and triglyceride levels.
+This has been shown at therapeutic doses in controlled, medium-term or long-term clinical studies: metformin reduces total cholesterol, LDL cholesterol and triglyceride levels.

-Clinical efficacy:
+Clinical efficacy

-A prospective randomised study (UKPDS) has established the long-term benefit of intensive blood glucose control in adult patients with type 2 diabetes.
+The prospective randomised (UKPDS) study has established the long-term benefit of intensive blood glucose control in adult patients with type 2 diabetes.